Triumph Trident 660 does the quarter mile in 12.00 seconds

 The new Triumph Trident 660 is powered by an all-new 660 cc Inline tripe engine that is based upon the 675 cc engine from the Street Triple 675.

-Those of you that wanted the same Street Triple 675 cc engine might be left a little disappointed, as the new Trident engine is quite a bit down on power at 80 horsepower claimed at the crank which is around 26 horsepower less than the Street Triple 675.
+Those of you that wanted the same Street Triple 675 cc engine might be left a little disappointed, as the new Trident engine is quite a bit down on power with 80 horsepower claimed at the crank, which is around 26 horsepower less than the Street Triple 675.

-Depending on motorcycle brand or model we’ve seen mixed success at this.
+Depending on the motorcycle brand or model we’ve seen mixed success at this.
+Certainly, very high rpm engines such as those from 600 cc sports bikes do not detune very well.

 The better option is to design an engine specifically for the road rather than a reworked race engine.
 This is what Triumph has done for the Trident 660, designing an engine perfectly suited to the road.